renatoviolin/Patches-are-all-you-need-ViT-and-ConvMixer/README.md

 - FP16 precision
 - Train Steps: 5000

-All experiments were done using the same set of hyper-parameters and optimizer.
-Maybe each model architecture may produce better results using specific optimizers, lr and lr scheduler.
+All experiments were done using the same set of hyper-parameters, batch size, loss and optimizer.
+Maybe each model architecture would produce better results using specific optimizers, lr and lr scheduler.

 ## Results

 - ViT 1 Linear: using a Linear layer to project the patches into 512 embed dim.
-- ViT 2 CNN: using a CNN layer to extract patches and project ito 512 embed dim.
+- ViT 2 CNN: using a CNN layer to extract patches and project into 512 embed dim.

 | Model             | Batch Size    | Depth      | Kernel Size | Patch Size | GPU Memory  | Time per epoch
 |--------------     |-------------- |----------- |-------------|----------- |------------ |--------------